alexandergerber/courses-tsa/chapter2.md

 `@instructions`
 - Verify that the Yahoo Finance symbol for the DAX is ^GDAXI.
 - Load the `quantmod` package.
-- Import the DAX data by passing the symbol as a string to `getSymbols()`.
+- Import the DAX data by passing the symbol as a string to `getSymbols(., return.class = "ts")` (meaning you should replace the dot by the symbol).
 - Check under which name the imported data was saved using `ls()`.

 `@hint`